 This question is foundational and one that forms part of a greater reflection for the client and therapist.

-A client’s initial focus for the Yoga Therapy sessions may be that they would like to be physically free of chronic pain.
-The client has shared that they have tried other therapies and they are still struggling, expressing feelings of helplessness and being lost about what to do next?
+A client’s initial focus for the Yoga Therapy sessions may be that they would like assistance to better manage a lower back chronic pain issue.
+The client has shared that they have tried many other therapies, they continue to struggle with ongoing pain, express feelings of frustration, helplessness & a sense of being at a loss and asking what to do next..?

 Opening the doorway

-As a Yoga Therapist I focus on facilitating this request.
-In the session/s, I will spend time developing an understanding of the client’s story around the chronic pain, utilising key questions and observational skills.
-I am also particularly interested in understanding how their health challenge maybe restricting their current daily activities of living and life in general.
+As a Yoga Therapist the focus is on listening, and developing an understanding of the client’s story.
+Supporting a person with chronic pain requires much consideration.
+The assessment is multi-dimensional and the utilisation of key questions and observational skills is paramount.
+It is fundamental to understand how their chronic pain may be restricting their current daily activities of living and life in general.

 The doorway has been opened